 I could expect such agit prop from an indie source, perhaps, but to have CBS come up with this kind of program is just depressing.
-I know the producer from Religion News Association circles and she’s very talented.
+There are talented folks out there who could have put together a better program.
+One is a producer from Religion News Association circles and she’s very talented.
 We both won Wilbur Awards this past April, so I know she can do good stuff.

 Also, I published a book 10 years ago called Quitting Church, so I know there are problems in the evangelical camp.
 Although I didn’t have the budget of a TV production backing me, I took the time and trouble to document and prove my assertions.
 That’s called journalism.